Muslim’s Alliance with Christians and Jews

 Note: The text of this translation is copied as a hole from the book, Sunshine at Madinah, published by Islamic Publication International.
-No attempt is made to follow literally the lay-out of the original.
-On the contrary, we have, in some places, deliberately departed from the original paragraphing, and added numeral prefixes to the main paragraphs of the translation, for the purposes of easy reference and understanding.
+No attempt is made to follow the layout of the original.
+On the contrary, we have, in some places, deliberately departed from the original paragraphing, and added numeral prefixes to the main paragraphs of the translation, for easy reference and understanding.
 Also see Minhaj Alsaliheen, Page 777, and Albidayah wa Alnihayah, Volume 3, Page 177.

 The Constitution of Medina reads:

 1. In the name of Allah the Compassionate the Most Merciful.
 This is a document dictated by Muhammad the Prophet (p) (governing the relations) between the believers and Muslims from Quraysh and Yathrib (Medina), and those who followed and joined them and strove with them.
 They are one nation, distinct from all nations.
 The Immigrants from Quraysh, according to their established customs are bound together and shall ransom their prisoners in the kindness and justice common among believers.

 2. The Banu ‘Awf (a Jewish tribe), according to their established customs, are bound together as before, each group shall ransom their prisoners in the kindness and justice common among believers.
 The Banu Sa’idah, the Banu al-Harith, The Banu Jushm and the Banu an-Najjar (Jewish tribes) are likewise.